Ovarian Cancer

 She was a very intelligent 9 year old, and she ran outside and took off up the lane, didn't want to know me, didn't want to speak to anybody, and then about an hour later she came back and she handed me this poem she'd written.
 Which was very, very touching, but it just explained exactly how she felt.
 Since then I haven't hidden anything from her.
 But it yeah, the hardest point was telling my 9 year old daughter.
 You know, but we never ever, no she did, I think she maybe did ask me was I going to die, and I think I had said, 'Well, hopefully not, I intend to fight it', you know or 'I intend to be here'.

-Parents, brothers and sisters also reacted in different ways.
+Parents and siblings also reacted in different ways upon hearing the news.
 Women often found it easier to talk to female relatives.
 Some women's mothers had already had cancer and could talk about it more openly, but parents were often distraught at the thought that their daughter might die before they did.
 Some were elderly and frail and would no longer be able to depend upon their daughter for help.
 One woman described how her parents and brothers cried with her when they visited her in hospital.

 Her husband, parents and brothers cried with her on learning the diagnosis.